Charte-dot/The-Tipsy-Tiger-cg/TESTING.md

 **Testing Steps**:
 1. Navigate to the website of [The Tipsy Tiger Cocktail Guide](https://the-tipsy-tiger.herokuapp.com/)
 2. Click the 'sign in' link on the navigation bar and sign in with username and password.
-3. Navigate to [The Tipsey Tiger](https://the-tipsy-tiger.herokuapp.com/myrecipes/) to view the list of cocktails from the logged in user.
+3. Navigate to [The Tipsy Tiger](https://the-tipsy-tiger.herokuapp.com/myrecipes/) to view the list of cocktails from the logged in user.
 4. Click on View to see the full cocktail recipe details page.
 5. Click on edit in the cocktails list to view the original recipe form, edit the field the require updating and click submit to save changes.
 6. Click on delete beside the recipe in the list to delete the cocktail recipe.